vincent-scw/mysearchengine/README.md

    >
    > Ref. to [Analyzer Anatomy](https://www.elastic.co/guide/en/elasticsearch/reference/current/analyzer-anatomy.html)

+   Above is the basic process of analyzing.
+In real circumstance, it will be much more complicated.
+More issues (such as support for phrase or other languages, auto-complete function, etc...) must be concerned.

+   > ***Support for phrase or ther languages***
+   >
+   > In case of phrase ``Renmin University of China``, or Chinese like ``中国人民大学``, these cannot be separated by whitespace.
+How to support them?
+   > At first we need to prepare a phrase list.
+Please note, except those common phrases, according to different domain, the list will also be different.
+   >
+   > Note: Not Implemented

+   > ***Auto-Complete***
+   >
+   > Auto-Complete refers to the function of automatically completing the content according to your input.
+It's just like the search textbox in Google.
+   >
+   > To achieve this, we only need to do some special processing in Tokenizer.
+Simply put, a Token need to be split into several Tokens according to each character.
+For example:
+   > ```csharp
+   > ["apple"] => ["a", "ap", "app", "appl", "apple"]
+   > ```
+   > Obviously, this processing will take up more space.
+Generally, it is not very helpful for searching the entire webpage, so it is not implemented in the program.
+   >
+   > Note: Not Implemented

 1. Index Storing Stage

    - Store each Term as format `{term}|{termId}` into `term.bin` file.